How to select an OB/GYN or Midwife in Houston

 - Texas Medical Center?
 Is delivering in the Medical Center important to you and your birth plan?
 Some clients prefer to be in the medical center due to the wealth of resources at their fingertips in case of an emergency (such as NICU or women’s care).
-That doesn’t diminish the value in regional satellite locations.
-There is huge expansion for the exceptional care that exists all over our city with Texas Children’s Hospital, The Methodist Hospital, CHI St. Luke’s and Memorial Hermann servicing the greater Houston area.
+That doesn’t diminish the value of regional satellite locations.
+There is a huge expansion for the exceptional care that exists all over our city with Texas Children’s Hospital, The Methodist Hospital, CHI St. Luke’s, and Memorial Hermann servicing the greater Houston area.
 Many mothers love the comfort of delivering close to their home — as most women fear going into labor during rush hour traffic!

 - Physician Demographics.
 Does having a male or female physician matter to you?
 Are you looking for an older or younger physician?
 Sometimes physician demographics play a role in deciding on a caregiver.

 - Wellness Philosophy.
 Is a particular philosophy, c-section ratio, support of natural childbirth, VBAC experience, or a history of working closely with midwives or doulas important to you?
 Be sure to know what your doctor’s position is and if it falls in line with your specific needs.

 - Practice size.
 The size of the practice can also be an important factor.
 Do you want to be with a large group or a small practice?
 This sometimes shapes the type of call and rotation of your physician’s availability when you deliver.

 - Office Location.
 Do you want a physician in their own building or do you want them located in the hospital building where you will deliver?